qatrackplus/qatrackplus/docs/index.rst

 --------------

-QATrack+ is a fully configurable, free, and open source (MIT License) web application for managing QA data for radiation therapy and medical imaging equipment.
+QATrack+ is a fully configurable, free, and open source (MIT License) web application for managing QC data for radiation therapy and medical imaging equipment.
 QATrack+ is now used in many hospitals and clinics around the world!
 Visit the QATrack+ homepage at http://qatrackplus.com